 In math, you’ll work on place value and adding more numbers than ever before!
 Three digit numbers can be tricky but they are such an important math skill.
 These math centers will help your students get accustomed to this and master the skill so they are ready for the next step in math.
 They will also start getting prepared for multiplication which happens in third grade.
 In addition, they will be doing some graphing to help them out.

-Growing Up with Third Grade
+Growing Up in Third Grade

-When we get into the upper-elementary, it’s time to switch up our theme!
+When we get into the upper elementary, it’s time to switch up our theme!
 For April, the Volume 2 theme is big kids!
 How fitting for our students who don’t want to be looked at as just little kids anymore!

 In math, students start working on arrays, multiplication, fractions, measurements!
 Because third grade is such a big transition in terms of content, we have extra practices in our centers for some of these important math skills like multiplication.